Code Black Meaning In Hospital

 What is a Code Black?

 Unlike common medical codes like Code Blue (cardiac arrest) or Code Red (fire), the meaning of Code Black varies significantly between hospitals.
 There's no universally standardized definition.
 This lack of uniformity stems from the diverse range of potential threats and security concerns a hospital might face.
-However, most often, Code Black signifies a situation involving a serious threat to the safety and security of patients, staff, or the facility itself.
+That said, most often, Code Black signifies a situation involving a serious threat to the safety and security of patients, staff, or the facility itself.
 This could range from active shooter situations to hostage incidents, bomb threats, or large-scale violence.
 In some hospitals, Code Black might also refer to a specific internal security breach, such as a significant breach in patient confidentiality or a critical system failure impacting patient care.

 Variations in Code Black Protocol: A Hospital-Specific Approach